 Teaching Entrepreneurship, STEM, Creative Arts Geography and English

 Luke decided to expand his initial idea.
 Rather than just having his students creating designs to be printed in metal, the students had to create their own custom jewellery businesses.
+Designing is not as easy as a click here but is worth the effort.
 This way, students were also able to learn different aspects of entrepreneurship, STEM, geography, English, Creative Arts and marketing.

 For the design component of the project, his class of 32 students had to complete the following tasks: